georgeAlexSimsTSI/Infected_Bunnies/README.md

 If a bunny becomes older than 10 years old, it dies.
 If a infected bunny is born then each turn it will infect one other bunny each turn Infected bunnies are excluded from regular breeding and do not count as adult bunnies.
-Infecteds do not die until they reach age 50.
+Infected do not die until they reach age 50.
 The program should print a list of all the bunnies in the colony each turn along w/ all the bunnies details, sorted by age.
 The program should also output each turns events such as "Bunny Thumper was born!